Fertility in women after treatment

 Adoption and fostering can be rewarding ways to be a parent.
 An organisation or local authority can arrange this.
 If you want to find out more, ask:

-Surrogacy is where a woman, called the surrogate (or host), becomes pregnant and gives birth to a baby for you.
-The pregnancy may be started using IUI (intrauterine insemination) or IVF (in vitro fertilisation).
-You may decide to use:
+Surrogacy means a woman, called the surrogate (host), becomes pregnant and gives birth to a baby for you.
+The pregnancy may be started using IUI or IVF.
+This might be something to think about if you cannot carry a pregnancy.

 - your own eggs or embryos